Maciek416/selax/README.md

 [![NPM](https://nodei.co/npm/selax.png)](https://nodei.co/npm/selax/)

-A library for streaming XML nodes matched with CSS3 selectors.
+A module for streaming XML nodes matched with CSS3 selectors using a `through` stream.
+Pipe XML data directly out of a file or network connection into Selax and capture the nodes you want with a CSS3 selector pattern.

-Selax implements node's `stream.Transform`, which means you can use it to `pipe()` data directly from a source like a file read stream, as well as listen to events like `readable` and `end`.

 Example
 -------